Tutorial 11: Reporting

 Mixed land-use type, with 60 percent office floors, mixedOffice = 0.6

-The new report variables are displayed in the Reports pane.
-In the following image, GFA.Office reports six occurrences (six office floors) totaling 38777.78 square meters of office floor space, which is 46.15 percent of the total floor area.
+The new report variables are displayed in the Reports section.
+The GFA.Office reports that there are nine occurrences (nine office floors) with an increase in the total square meters of office floor space and the percent of the total floor area.

-Rather than using a random distribution of land-use types, you'll now use a map layer to control the distribution.
+In this section, rather than using a random distribution of land-use types, you'll use a mapping layer to control the distribution.

 Landuse Map layer, left; grayscale map image, right; map layer in 3D viewport